 400-level courses are suitable for upper-level undergraduates or graduate students, 500-level courses are graduate-level.
 Well-qualified undergraduates may be admitted to a graduate-level course with the consent of the FHL Director and the faculty teaching the course.
 Students should confer with their advisor regarding transfer credits.

-Credits for FHL coursework will be earned through the University of Washington, but you do not need to be matriculated at University of Washington.
+Credits for FHL coursework will be earned through the University of Washington (UW), but you do not need to be matriculated at UW.

-You must apply and be accepted by Friday Harbor Labs before you can register for FHL courses.
-We will assist you in registering through University of Washington Professional and Continuing Education (UWPCE).
-Students, including UW students, may not register themselves for FHL summer courses without our assistance.
+You must apply to and be accepted by Friday Harbor Labs before you can register for FHL courses.
+We will assist you in registering through UW Professional and Continuing Education (UWPCE).
+Students, including UW students, cannot register themselves for FHL summer courses without our assistance.

-UW students with dorm contracts in Seattle should cancel their application and dorm assignment in Seattle within one week of confirming their attendance at Friday Harbor Labs.
+There will be no financial penalty for moving out of a dorm contract in Seattle if UW students cancel their application and dorm assignment within one week of confirming their attendance at Friday Harbor Labs.
 Log into the UW Housing & Food Services Application and Assignment Home Page and submit an Agreement Termination Notice (located under the Resident Resources header for the relevant academic year).
-On the HFS form, to answer the question “Where are you moving to?” please select the choice “off-campus house/apartment.”
+You will be asked if you will still be enrolled at UW, to which you should answer, “I will be participating in a study abroad/internship.”
+You will then be asked where you are moving to, and should select the choice “off-campus house/apartment.”

 Note: There are no FHL apprenticeships offered during Summer quarters.
 They are only offered during Spring and/or Autumn quarters.